tomjoht/learnapidoc/_docs/metrics_and_measurement/docapis_metrics_assessing_information_quality.md

 Another great resource is [Nordic APIs](https://nordicapis.com/).
 In [5 Examples of Excellent API Documentation (and Why We Think So)](https://nordicapis.com/5-examples-of-excellent-api-documentation/), Thomas Bush evaluates 5 documentation sites based on these criteria:

-* Authentication guide ☐
+* Authentication guide
-* Quickstart guide ☐
+* Quickstart guide
-* Endpoint definitions ☐
+* Endpoint definitions
-* Code snippets ☐
+* Code snippets
-* Example responses ☐
+* Example responses

-He highlights reasons for admiring certain sites, noting that the lesson with Stripe is "don't overdo it."
+Bush highlights reasons for admiring certain sites, noting that the lesson with Stripe is "don't overdo it."
 For Twilio, it's "be beginner-friendly."
 For Dropbox, it's "cater to unique dev backgrounds."
 For GitHub, it's "save developer time wherever you can."
 And for Twitter, it's "be flexible with how you present information."

 Another Nordic API article, [7 Items No API Documentation Can Live Without](https://nordicapis.com/7-items-no-api-documentation-can-live-without/), discusses 7 essential components in API docs:

-* 1: An Authentication Scheme
+1. An Authentication Scheme
-* 2: HTTP Call Type Definitions
+2. HTTP Call Type Definitions
-* 3: Endpoint Definitions
+3. Endpoint Definitions
-* 4: URI Structures, Methods, and Parameters
+4. URI Structures, Methods, and Parameters
-* 5: Human Readable Method Descriptions
+5. Human Readable Method Descriptions
-* 6: Requests and Examples
+6. Requests and Examples
-* 7: Expected Responses
+7. Expected Responses

-In my rubric, I've listed each of these items but only briefly and generally.
+In my [quality checklist](docapis_quality_checklist.html), I've listed each of these items but only briefly and generally.
 Sites like [Nordic APIs](https://nordicapis.com) and [Pronovix](https://pronovix.com) provide more detailed guidance about how to optimize your documentation in each of these areas.

 ## Technical writing handbooks